john-x-jiang/john-x-jiang.github.io/_pages/about.md

 My research interests lie within a broad area of machine learning and health care.
 More specifically, my research focuses on interdisciplinary directions of adaptive computing in AI models, physics-informed deep learning, and their applications on health care.

-**NOTE: I am looking for multiple PhD students at the University of Memphis starting in Spring 2025.
-More details can be found [here](https://john-x-jiang.github.io/join).**
+<span style="color:red">NOTE: I am looking for multiple PhD students at the University of Memphis starting in Spring 2025.
+More details can be found [here](https://john-x-jiang.github.io/join_us).</span>